nelvison-benedetto/spring-exam-project-manager/README.md

-## Spring Nubbin™ Exam Project Manager
+## Spring Nubbin™ Technologies Project Manager
-Project developed using Spring Boot, this application is designed to manage projects, tasks, companies, and users.
-It leverages the Model-View-Controller (MVC) architecture, Spring Security for authentication and authorization, and Spring Data JPA for data operations.
-The application allows users to create and manage projects, assign tasks, collaborate with other users, and manage company-related data within the system.
+Project developed using Spring Boot, this application offers a robust platform for managing collaborative projects across individuals and companies.
+It supports task assignment, messaging, and secure access control using Spring Security and method-level authorization.
+Built with an MVC architecture, it integrates Spring Data JPA for persistence and Thymeleaf for dynamic server-side rendering.
+Designed with scalability and future expansion in mind, the system supports subscription-based access, positioning it for potential evolution into a paid SaaS platform.

 ---